Vash the Stampede: Critical response

 Some critics commented on Vash's relationship with Knives.
 His final fight against Knives was seen as another well-developed scenario by ANN.
 Escapist compared Vash and Knives to yin and yang because of their contrasting natures, which made their antagonism more appealing.
 Comic Book Bin also made this comparison, suggesting they subtly parallel Cain and Abel from the Book of Genesis because of how much Knives wants to torment his brother.
 By the manga's climax, Mania claimed the fight between these two characters was "the stuff of legend."

 Critics also commented on the Badlands Rumble portrayal of Vash.
 DVD Talk enjoyed it, stating his characterization would appeal to the audience.
 UK Anime Network said the character delivers the series' original pacifist message despite the attention given to comedy.
 Otaku USA said that Vash's portrayal in the movie is true to his character in the television series.
 ANN had mixed thoughts about Vash's movie persona.
 While finding this portrayal faithful to the original one, ANN said Vash's act as a lazy character takes too much time until his true self is revealed.
 Bosch's performance was praised nevertheless.
 BlerdsOnline noted it was one of Nightow's strongest points when writing Trigun Maximum, along with the antagonism Vash has with Knives.
+Elena M. Aponte from Bowling Green State University said that while Vash is constantly escaping from violence, he is responsible for creating major chaos with his Angel Arm which was compared with the nuclear bomb used to end World War II.
+Vash's values about wanting to protect others regardless of danger are challenged by Wolfwood due to his remark of his pacifism and it is not only until the manga's climax that Vash decides to use violence for the first time in life to kill a person in order protect Livio from Legato.

 Vash's redesign in Stampede was praised by Polygon for its sex appeal as well as how Orange animates him, with FictionHorizon agreeing and adding that his movements were fluid.
 On the other hand, Anime News Network provided different comments in regards to Vash's design as whether or not he is as appealing as the original created by Nightow.
+UK Anime Network criticized Vash for coming across as "more of an emo-peacenik" than his iconic persona to the point he feels like a different character.

 Reviewers also commented on Vash's voice actors with Escapist praising Bosch's work.
 On the other hand, DVDTalk found Onosaka's work better than Bosch's.
 Similarly, despite being praised for his childish take on Vash, Bosch's acting was criticized as unfitting when Vash sounds serious by Japanator.
 As a result, the reviewer recommended Onosaka instead.
 UK Anime Network enjoyed Vash's role in Nightow's first one-shot from Multiple Bullets, but criticized Boichi's portrayal of him as childish and almost like a Mary Sue.